polaris23/hello-world/README.md

 # hello-world
-This is my first repo

-This is an exercise into using git to track changes of projects starting on the weekend of April 22nd
+This is an exercise into using git to track changes of projects starting on the weekend of April 22nd 2016.

 Upcoming goals:
 Write python scripts to do interesting things with web pages